faizanw8/AWS-Attack-Simulation-Framework/README.md

 Welcome to the AWS Attack Simulation Framework!
 This toolkit is designed for security researchers, penetration testers, and red teamers to simulate various attack scenarios in AWS environments.
-Our goal is to provide a comprehensive set of tools to help you identify and mitigate security weaknesses in your AWS infrastructure.
+The end goal is to provide a comprehensive set of tools to help you identify and mitigate security weaknesses in your AWS infrastructure.

 ## Features
 ### Privilege Escalation Scenarios